Databases·

 Why SQLite + MCP?

-• Analyze local application databases
+• Analyze local application databases dynamically.

-• Explore browser history, iOS backups, and other SQLite stores
+• Explore browser history, iOS backups, and other SQLite stores stored locally on your machine.

-• Zero server setup required
+• Zero server or Docker setup required.

-Configuration
+Configuration Setup

 json